 The table below compares the assets and liabilities of the Fund at 31 March 2020.
-Figures are also shown for the last valuation (solely for First Aberdeen as the sole employer within the ACCTF at that time) as at 31 March 2017 for comparison.
-Please note that the liabilities at both dates exclude the present value of pre 1986 recharges that are the responsibility of the NESPF.
+Figures are also shown for the last valuation as at 31 March 2017 for comparison.

 The liability value at 31 March 2020 shown in the chart above is known as the Fund's "solvency funding target".
 The solvency funding target is calculated using assumptions that the Administering Authority has determined are appropriate having consulted with the actuary, and are also set out in the FSS.